CLICK the links below TO SEE ALL MSC Cruise in the Caribbean:

 ONLY ON MSC:

-- MSC’s military discount (up to 10% off!) can be applied to every cabin in military members group, including cabin of parents, in-laws, children, spouses
+- MSC’s military discount (up to 10% off!) can be applied to every cabin in a military members group, including parents, in-laws, children, spouses,

-- military members get special, private cancellation policy: future cruise credit if a military member has to cancel anytime up to 15 days before cruise due to redeployment or revocation.
+- Members of the military get a special, private cancellation policy giving them future cruise credit if they have to cancel anytime up to 15 days before cruise due to redeployment or revocation of leave.

 Never heard of MSC?